aiidalab/aiidalab-demo-server/README.md

 * `OAUTH_CALLBACK_URL`: The callback URL of the GitHub app.

 We use GitHub oauthenticator, the users will be able to login with their GitHub account.
-The authentication is created using the `aiidalab-bot` user with app name `aiidalab-demo-server`.
+The authentication is created using the `aiidalab` org with app name `aiidalab-demo-production` and `aiidalab-demo-staging` for the production and staging environments respectively.

 To deploy the JupyterHub, run the following command: